victorshen-cloud/cross-account-access-s3-data-aws-checker/README.md

 # cross-account-access-s3-data-aws-checker
+Built a cross-account S3 exploration and validation tool with IAM automation and interactive CLI

-A CLI tool for validating and interactively exploring cross-account Amazon S3 access using IAM role assumption.
+Description: A CLI tool for validating and interactively exploring cross-account Amazon S3 access using IAM role assumption.

 This tool provides a **Linux-like shell experience on top of S3**, enabling engineers to navigate, inspect, and analyze datasets across AWS accounts without copying data.